Home Compare CMG vs DRI

 Chipotle Mexican Grill vs Darden Restaurants: Which Stock Looks Stronger in 2026?

-Darden Restaurants holds the cleaner structural position, with the lead spread across stability and valuation.
-Chipotle Mexican Grill still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Darden Restaurants holds the cleaner structural position, with the lead spread across growth and stability.
+Chipotle Mexican Grill does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.